Hollenbach-lab/MHConstructor/README.md

 singularity exec ../container/mhconstructor.sif /bin/bash genotypeDRB.sh
 cd ..
 ```
 This will write a file called `genotypes/HLAgenotypes.csv`.
 Afterwards, update the control file "HLAgenotypes=" field with the absolute path to point to this file.

 To generate C4A/B, L/S and copy number genotypes, please use [C4Investigator](https://github.com/Hollenbach-lab/C4Investigator) (Marin et al., 2024).
 The repository has instruction to run C4Investigator.
 Afterwards, update the control file "C4genotypes=" field with the absolute path to the resulting `C4Investigator_c4_summary.csv` file.

-For examples of acceptable file formats, please see the DRB1genotypes.txt and C4genotypes.txt files in the ./genotypes directory
+For examples of acceptable file formats, please see the example_HLAgenotypes.csv and example_C4Investigator_c4_summary.csv files in the ./genotypes directory

 ### Run end-to-end pipeline
 After you specified the inputs, you can run the following line from within the MHConstructor directory to execute the whole pipeline: